ChrisFryer/Coding-Club/README.md

 #
 PROJECT INDEX:

-1. Exmaple Project | All files prefixed with 1_ related to this Project.
+1. Example Project | All files prefixed with 1_ related to this Project.
 2.